sbendavid/sbendavid/README.md

 - 👋 Hi, I’m @sbendavid.
-- 👀 I’m interested in becoming a progammer.
+- 👀 I'm a Software Developer.
-- 🌱 I’m currently learning python for AI/ML.
+- 🌱 I’m currently learning Python for Data Science.
-- 💞️ I’m looking to collaborate on with anybody or anyone who can help me become a better progammer.
+- 💞️ I’m looking to collaborate with anybody or anyone who can help me become a better programmer.
 - 📫 How to reach me on whatsapp(+ 234 (0)8131542720) or mail(samuelbendavid01@gmail.com).

 <!---